andikawilliam/sketch-pad/README.md

 # Sketch Pad

 This project is an exercise to learn the basics of event listeners and DOM manipulation using Javascript.
-The html file is empty, with all content being generated purely using Javascript.
+The html file is empty, with all content being generated using Javascript.
+You can try this out if you're starting out on javascript.
+Just follow the initial design.

 ### Initial Design
 > Create a webpage with 16x16 grid of squares.